Iron486/NLP_emotions_classifier/README.md

 The train, validation and test datasets with both sentences and emotion labels (sadness,anger,love,surprise,fear,joy) were provided.

 In this repository there are the following notebooks:

-- [Preprocessing_EDA_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Preprocessing_EDA_LSTM.ipynb) is the notebook that I used to preprocess the data, apply exploratory data analysis on datasets and using an LSTM layer.
+- [Preprocessing_EDA_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Preprocessing_EDA_LSTM.ipynb) is the notebook that I used to preprocess the data, apply exploratory data analysis on the datasets and that I trained with an LSTM layer.
 A 100 GloVe encoding dimension vector developed by [Stanford University](https://nlp.stanford.edu/projects/glove/) was used to encode the words in the datasets.
 - [EDA_LSTM_50_encodings.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/EDA_LSTM_50_encodings.ipynb) and [EDA_LSTM_200_encodings.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/EDA_LSTM_200_encodings.ipynb) that are like the previous one, but using 50 and 200 dimension encoding vectors.
 - [LSTM_Conv1d.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/LSTM_Conv1d.ipynb) where I applied an LSTM layer with 100 dimension encoding vectors.
 - [LSTM_LSTM.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/LSTM_LSTM.ipynb) that is a test with two LSTM layers.